 So for new acts, with over 3,000 delegates in attendance, it can be a key gig in winning over industry and new fans alike.

-With the deadline for applications for this year's event on 12th February, we caught up with TGE booker Adam Ryan to learn how to maximise your chances of getting a slot on the bill...
+Ahead of the event, We caught up with TGE's Head of Music Adam Ryan to learn how to maximise your chances of getting a slot on the bill...

 At what point in an artist's career should they apply to play a festival like TGE?
 Is there a wrong or right time?